taiman9/Deep-learning/Autoencoder-PCA/README.md

 your report.

-Step 3: PCA with dimensionality reduction: Now that you have found k, compute x˜,
+**Step 3: PCA with dimensionality reduction:** Now that you have found k, compute ~x,

 the reduced-dimension representation of the data.
 This gives you a representation of each